"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 Accept debts: Recognize what he owes to teachers, ancestors, and community.

-The Rebel's Inner Muggle
+The Rebel's Inner Bystander

 Behind the Rebel's defiance lies deep insecurity.
 He fears he is not worthy of the wisdom passed down through generations.
 His rejection of authority is a desperate attempt to prove himself.
+He feels that responsibility for others means losing his sovereignty.

 His dismissal of tradition is rooted in inadequacy.
-He fears that acknowledging the wisdom of the past will force him to confront his own limitations.
+He fears that acknowledging the wisdom of the past will force him to confront his own limits.
 He's terrified he won't live up to the standards set by those who came before.

 The Rebel's Transformation